2022–23 California Golden Bears men's basketball team

 The 2022–23 California Golden Bears men's basketball team represented the University of California, Berkeley, in the 2022–23 NCAA Division I men's basketball season.
-This was Mark Fox's fourth year as head coach at California.
+This was Mark Fox's fourth and last year as head coach at California.
 The Golden Bears played their home games at Haas Pavilion as members of the Pac-12 Conference.
 The team began the season with a record of 0–12, the worst in history for any Power Five team.
 They finished the season 3–29, 2–18 in Pac-12 play to finish in last place.
 They lost to Washington State in the first round of the Pac-12 tournament.

 Head coach Mark Fox was fired on March 9, 2023.
-He finished with a 38–87 record at Cal.
+He finished with a 38–87 record at Cal along with a 17–61 record in Pac-12 Conference play.
 On April 3, the school named Utah Valley head coach and former Stanford player Mark Madsen the team's new head coach.

 Previous season

 The Golden Bears finished the 2021–22 season with a record of 12–20, 5–15 in Pac-12 play to finish in 10th place.
 They lost to Washington State in the first round of the Pac-12 tournament.